isaacfreeman/kakano-obsidian-theme/README.md

 ### And so much more
 Kakano includes a lot of little details.
 Some notable examples are:
 - Large modals are resizeable.
-If you change settings that affect the user itnerface, you can often resize the setting smodal to see the effects without closing it.
+If you change settings that affect the user itnerface, you can often resize the settings modal to see the effects without closing it.
 - When audio recording is active, the ribbon icon changes to a `REC` indicator with a pulsing red outline.
+- Images can be centered by adding `center` to the alt text e.g. `![[image_file_name.jpg|center]]`.
+Note that there's also a setting to center all images, which is on by default.

 ## Settings
 If the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin is installed, Kakano offers the following settings.